The John Gurney Charitable Trust

 • Arts initiatives (supporting local cultural activities)

-• Cultural programs (community cultural development)
+• Cultural programmes (community cultural development)

 • Sports activities (local sports clubs and initiatives)

-• Recreation facilities and programs (community recreation)
+• Recreation facilities and programmes (community recreation)

 Priority Areas